100 Years of Housing: from Het Schip to Houthaven

 Next slide

-Tour Programme: 100 Years of Housing
+Tour Highlights: 100 Years of Housing

 • Icons of brick expressionism Het Schip (Michiel de Klerk, 1917–1921) and Spaarndammerplantsoen (Michiel de Klerk, 1913–1918)